YagyanshB/pandas/README.md

 4. **Ultra Marathon Analysis**

-   This Data Analytics portfolio project showcases your Python prowess and impresses recruiters with your Data Cleaning & Insight Driven visualisations.
-I carried this project out with the help of a **YouTube Channel**, and the link is attached below.
+   This Data Analytics portfolio project showcases your Python prowess and impresses recruiters with your Data Cleaning and insight-driven visualisations.
+I carried out this project with the help of a YouTube channel, the link to which is attached below.

    Link - https://www.youtube.com/watch?v=4sZFkPw87ng